Mapping E-commerce Workloads to Range Partition Keys

 Implement a default partition to catch late-arriving or misdated records.
 Schedule a background reconciliation job to validate timestamps and INSERT INTO the correct range partition, then DELETE from the default table.

 When should I switch from range to hash partitioning for e-commerce?
 Switch when write distribution becomes uniform across customer IDs rather than temporal, or when flash-sale hotspots consistently overwhelm single-range boundaries despite sub-partitioning.
-Hash partitioning distributes load evenly but sacrifices temporal pruning for reporting.
+Hash partitioning distributes load evenly but sacrifices temporal pruning for reporting workloads.